-- (a) the chief officer of the approved organisation in which the person is, or was last, giving eligible service; or - (b) if the last organisation in which the person gave eligible service has been replaced by another approved organisation - the chief officer of that other approved organisation. - (2) If service sought to be counted for the award of the Medal or clasp to a person consists of service in more than one approved organisation, the chief officer must not make a recommendation under subregulation (1) unless the chief officer is satisfied that the person's service in all of the organisations is eligible service.
+the Chief of the Defence Force or a defence force delegate.

+- (2) If service sought to be counted for the award of the Medal or clasp to a person consists of service in more than 1 approved organisation, the chief officer, the Chief of the Defence Force or the defence force delegate must not make a recommendation under subregulation (1) unless he or she is satisfied that the person's service in all of the organisations is eligible service. - (3) In this regulation: